Synoeca cyanea: Worker-queen conflict

 In S. cyanea, discrimination between the queen and workers is often not determined by morphology, but by physiology.
 Young females in the colony can develop ovaries at different points in the cycle, so castes must be determined by the adult wasps rather than at the larval stage.
 Often, adult wasps will manipulate young females and suppress their ovaries because a wasp becomes a queen once she has mated.
 The number of queens allowed in a nest often fluctuates.
-When queen repopulation is not needed workerpolicing helps to prevent female egg-layers through egg-eating and aggressive behaviors.
+When queen repopulation is not needed, worker policing helps to prevent female egg-layers through egg-eating and aggressive behaviors.

 Interaction with other species

 Diet

 The wasps forage for sugary substances to feed to both larvae and adult wasps.
-Additionally, necrophagy is a common practice for swarm-founding Neotropical bees and wasps, and one species that practices this is S. cyanea.
+Additionally, S. cyanea is among the species of Neotropical wasps that practices necrophagy.
 S. cyanea feed larvae the animal proteins collected.
 The wasps are predators of the coffee-leaf-miner, Leucoptera coffeella.